-This is a huge step up from Windows 10 that uses identifiers in their data tracking.
+This is a huge step from Windows 10, which uses identifiers to track data.

 Apple sets a high bar on user privacy.
 While other companies send user data to third parties and use it as a revenue stream, Apple sells its business using security.
 Yet, it should be noted that Apple still allows app developers to collect data from users directly.
-When downloading applications, however, users have the option to accept or decline specific app permissions.
+However, users can accept or decline specific app permissions when downloading applications.